About

 Mission Statement

-The BIT/CARE team is a university-wide team of appointed staff and faculty responsible for identifying, assessing, and responding to concerns and disruptive behaviors by students, faculty, staff, and community members who struggle academically, emotionally, or psychologically, or who present a risk to the health or safety of the university or its members.
+The Behavioral Intervention Team (BIT) is a university-wide team of appointed staff and faculty responsible for identifying, assessing, and responding to concerns and disruptive behaviors by students, faculty, staff, and community members who struggle academically, emotionally, or psychologically, or who present a risk to the health or safety of the university or its members.

 Team Goals